GregorySech/zero2prod/README.md

       2. Flash messages
       3. Logout
       4. Password change
+      5. Fault-tolerant delivery
 2. Testing
    1. integration testing using reqwest.
    2. unit testing locally using Rust's modules.
    3. parametric testing using proptest.
 3. Exercises

+# Comments
+I loved reading the book and making the project.
+The overall soundness of the software produced is great considering that I could only afford to put my commute time on it (more or less 1h per day).
+It's a great showcase of the technology and had never experienced a development experience so "smooth" even when figuring out some problems due to versions mismatched.

+This project brought joy back to backend development.
+The test driven experience is great and I think that Rust expressiveness and soundness greatly contributes to writing tests that are hard to get semantically wrong.

+The book is really well thought out and a life saver for people that needs to learn the profession or needs to be reminded the rush of doing a good job.

 # Features
 This section is meant to give a high level overview of how some features are implemented mentioning places in the codebase that should be checked out.